RESCUE ADVICE

 Possums & Gliders

-Possums in particular is the Australian marsupial most often seen by city dwellers, as it is one of few that thrive in cities and a wide range of natural and human-modified environments.
+Possums in particular are the Australian marsupial most often seen by city dwellers, as it is one of few that has to adapted to cities and human-modified environments.
 Around human habitations, common brushtails are inventive and determined foragers with a liking for fruit trees, vegetable gardens and even kitchen raids.

 Possums & Gliders In The Hunter